 The North Deer Lodge priority landscape includes all of FWP's Spotted Dog WMA as well as DNRC, USFS, and private ranchlands.
-The DNRC lands create a checkerboard ownership pattern within the WMA.
 North Deer Lodge sits between the Garnet, North Avon, and South Deer Lodge priority areas and as such it is a focal point for landscape connectivity.
-Spotted Dog, and its tributaries, flow north into the Little Blackfoot River; Fred Burr, Jake, Freeze-out, and O'Neill Creeks drain east to the Clark Fork River.
+Spotted Dog, and its tributaries, flow north into the Little Blackfoot River; Fred Burr, Jake, Freezeout, and O'Neill Creeks drain east to the Clark Fork River.